dimanIACCC/IBM2D/README.md

  -h=[path]   : run the program using a hibernation file, please check up the existence of {hibernation.txt} into [path]
 				so the program continues the calculation

-here some examples of correct launch-lines: ibm.exe -dir=MyResultFolder ibm.exe -h=D:\MyResultFolder
+here some examples of correct launch-lines into console: ibm.exe -dir=MyResultFolder ibm.exe -h=D:\MyResultFolder
 ==================================================================================================